The neonatal intensive care unit (NICU): what is it?

 NICUs also have other visiting professionals to help both parents and babies, including physiotherapists, occupational therapists, psychologists, psychiatrists, speech pathologists, social workers and pastoral care workers.
 These staff can talk with you and help you with some of the challenges of having a baby in the NICU – for example, worry and anxiety, family complications, or concerns about your baby’s development.

-NICU staff often organise information sessions for parents – for example, on baby massage – or social get-togethers.
+NICU staff often organise information sessions for parents – for example, sessions on baby massage – or social get-togethers.

 Your baby’s care in the NICU